-The energy we emit and direct at children will be absorbed, internalized, and reflected back out.
+The energy we emit and direct at children (or any vulnerable soul) will be absorbed, internalized, and reflected back out.
 This process is dynamic, instant, and implicit especially when you consider the following:

 - The quality of attachment between the primary caregiver and the child during the critical and sensitive period of a baby’s development becomes the blueprint for all future relationships.
 (Attachment Theory by John Bowlby

 - Much of early human development and learning is done through implicit learning, that is learning from experience without intention or awareness

 - Children (under age 6) are process most information using delta and theta brain waves which allow input from all senses to enter the brain unconsciously like in a hypnotic trance (see http://www.renewal.ca/nlp55.html)

 We are all born full of goodness and inherently want to be helpful yet don’t have all the skills to do so.
 All negativity (i.e. acting out behavior or conflict) comes from a state of stress and/or unmet needs.
 More times than not, kids are feeling overwhelmed by big and conflicting emotions that they don’t know how to identify or handle.
 They might be tired, scared, hungry, or confused… If we think children have negative intentions, then we tend to react from a negative frame and end up adding more stress to an already stressed out soul who has fewer skills and resources to handle appropriately.
 However, when we perceive a child as having good intentions and can see how something valid is affecting their ability, then we can better meet their needs and help them connect to the skills they do have and learn more.